tdbe/tdbe.github.io/_posts/2016-09-27-unity-shader-tricks.markdown

 Now we've finally entered the **Fragment** program before which the GPU has also done linear and perspective-correct interpolation on the vertices (and on texcoords, color etc.) to give us the pixel positions for the triangles.

-Keep in mind that here you shouldn't multiply any point by a matrix, unless you make it homogenous (w=1 and also reverse the perspective divide).
+Keep in mind that here you shouldn't multiply any point by a matrix, unless you make it homogenous (w=1 and also reverse the perspective divide (ie take it back to clip space)).

+The classic fragment function is like this: <br/>
+`fixed4 frag(v2f_struct i) : COLOR //or SV_Target`<br/>
+This means this shader has 1 Render Target and it returns a rgba color.

+The render target can be changed from C# with the Graphics or CommandBuffer API.
+(I'll show that later)

+In the deferred renderer, you can actually have (the option to output to) multiple render targets (MRT).
+The function structure changes, we use (multiple) out parameters:
+{% highlight glsl %}
+void fragDeferred (
+	VertexOutputDeferred i,
+	out half4 outDiffuse : SV_Target0,// RT0: diffuse color (rgb), occlusion (a)
+	out half4 outSpecSmoothness : SV_Target1,// RT1: spec color (rgb), smoothness (a)
+	out half4 outNormal : SV_Target2,// RT2: normal (rgb), --unused, very low precision-- (a)
+	out half4 outEmission : SV_Target3// RT3: emission (rgb), --unused-- (a)
+)
+{% endhighlight %}

+Now let's continue from my vertex shader snippet from further above where I wanted a screenspace ray and did: `o.uv = ComputeScreenPos(o.pos);`.
+<br/>Since it didn't get a perspective divide (because it couldn't have been interpolated to the fragment if it had), we need to do that now.
+<br/> Fragment:
+{% highlight glsl %}
+{
+//a screenspace uv ray:
+float2 uv = i.uv.xy / i.uv.w;

+//And now we can sample the color texture from what
+//is already rendered to the screen under the current pixel float4 colBuff = tex2D(_CameraGBufferTexture0, uv);

+float depth = tex2D(_CameraDepthTexture, uv);

+//...
+}
+{% endhighlight %}

+This `_CameraGBufferTexture0` is from the deferred renderer, but you can set custom textures to a shader using the Graphics or CommandBuffer Blit function, even in the forward stage.

-*This is running rather long, but I'll come back with some fragment tricks soon*
+*This is running rather nong.
+I will post some more shader shenanigans later.
+Soon.*.

+PS: There's a lot of in-depth stuff here.
+If I cocked anything up, let me know.